Boris Brott: Honours

 In 1986, Brott was made an Officer of the Order of Canada.
 In 2006, he was made a Member of the Order of Ontario.
 In 2014, he was appointed Officer of l’Ordre national du Québec.

 In May 2006, he was voted one of the top five Greatest Hamiltonians of all time by Hamilton Spectator readers.
 In 2007, he was given the Lifetime Achievement Award by Tourism Hamilton and was also awarded Canada's National Child Day award in Ottawa for introducing classical music to over a million schoolchildren over his career to date.
 Also in 2007, he received the City of Hamilton Lifetime Achievement Arts Award.

 In June 2022, the City of Hamilton announced that the Great Hall of First Ontario Concert Hall, formerly Hamilton Place, would be named Boris Brott Great Hall, in memory of the conductor who opened the Hall 50 years earlier.

 Personal life and death

-Brott was married to author and lawyer Ardyth Webster and had three children.
+Brott was married to author and lawyer Ardyth Webster Brott, CM with whom he had three children and four grandchildren.
 He made his permanent home in Hamilton, Ontario.
-He died on April 5, 2022, at the age of 78 when he was struck in a hit-and-run collision by a driver who was speeding in the opposite direction on a one-way street, near Brott's home in Hamilton.
+He died on April 5, 2022, at the age of 78, when he was struck while walking in a hit-and-run collision by a driver who was speeding in the opposite direction on a one-way street, near Brott's home in Hamilton.

+The news sent shockwaves throughout Canada and the world's classical music community, most intensely in Hamilton, the City he had helped transform from being known only as a Steeltown into a cultural hub.
+In June 2022, then Hamilton Mayor Fred Eisenberger announced the naming of Great Hall Boris Brott at First Ontario Concert Hall he had helped to build 50 years earlier.
+Brott is buried in Montreal's Mont Royal Cemetery with his parents.